Irvinehimself/Irvines-Firejail-Extras/README.md

 #### FjTools-DebugProfile
 A wrapper to launch applications in `firejail --debug` mode:
 1. Basically, it's just a quick way to launch a profile in debug mode.
 However, it has useful features like automatically copying the profile under test, along with it's local customisations, to a backup folder, the contents of which are also backed up.
-1. You should note that there is a great deal of useful in formation to gleaned from `stderr`, so both `stdout` and `stderr` are `tee`ed to the debug log file.
+1. You should note that there is a great deal of useful information to gleaned from `stderr`.
+So, both `stdout` and `stderr` are `tee`ed to the debug log file.

 [*Return to contents*](#contents)